gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 ### Audit Events

-TODO
+Deletion of a BotInstance should be audited.

 ## Alternatives

-### Skip the Heartbeats and just improve the `token` join method
+### Defer the Heartbeats work and solely improve the `token` join method

-TODO
+We could modify the way we record the generation counter for the `token` join method without introducing the BotInstance resource.
+Instead of storing a single counter within the Bot User labels, we could store a JSON encoded map of counters.

-One challenge would be contention over the user resource if a large number of Bot instances are trying to renew their certificates at the same time.
-Our Backend lacks support for transactional consistency and this increases the risk of two Bot instances renewing simultaneously and producing an inconsistent state that locks one of them out.
+One challenge would be contention over the User resource if a large number of Bot instances are trying to renew their certificates at the same time.
+Our Backend has limited support for transactional consistency and this increases the risk of two Bot instances renewing simultaneously and producing an inconsistent state that locks one of them out.